-The Governor Lupine will grow to be about 30 inches tall at maturity, with a spread of 15 inches.
+The Chatelaine Lupine will grow to be about 30 inches tall at maturity extending to 4 feet tall with the flowers, with a spread of 15 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 12 inches apart.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 3 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!